Course Title: Clinical Immunology

 - PLO 2.
-Technical capability: Ability to apply a range of diagnostic technologies and methodologies relevant to the fields of Clinical Biochemistry, Haematology, Histopathology, Cytopathology or Microbiology.
-These methodologies will identify pathological changes which deviate from the normal physiological range.
-Students will use logical and systematic thinking to solve problems with diagnostic techniques and procedures, and apply high level analytical skills to the chosen area of clinical laboratory specialisation.
+Technical capability: Ability to develop and perform a range of diagnostic techniques relevant to the field of laboratory medicine.
+To use logical and systemic thinking and high-level critical analysis skills to solve problems by utilising diagnostic techniques and methodologies in the chosen areas of clinical laboratory specialisation.

 On successful completion of this course you should be able to:

-- Explain the normal structure, function and regulation of the immune system and describe how it may cause and prevent disease.
+- Critique the normal structure, function and regulation of the immune system and evaluate how it may cause and prevent disease.

-- Evaluate the immunological basis of human disease and its diagnosis in a professional laboratory.
+- Critically evaluate the immunological basis of human disease and its diagnosis in a professional laboratory.

 - Analyse and demonstrate effective skills in problem-solving through written and verbal communication to a professional and non-professional audience.